Boeing will outsource more jobs to India

 Boeing in India

-Boeing currently has 3,500 direct employees in India.
+Boeing currently has about 3,500 direct employees in India.

 The Boeing India Engineering & Technology Center in Bengaluru and Chennai undertakes complex advanced aerospace engineering work.

-Boeing is developing a future avionics manufacturing and assembly capability in Bengaluru.

-The company has invested more than $200 million in the Bengalaru campus, Boeing’s largest investment outside the U.S.
+Boeing has invested more than $200 million in the Bengalaru campus, its largest investment outside the U.S. The company is developing a future avionics manufacturing and assembly capability there.

 Facing a shortage of engineers in the U.S., and with its major engineering center in Moscow closed since the Russian invasion of Ukraine, Boeing sees India as a key supplier of engineering talent.